-The Main contractor and all his/her appointed contractors shall be registered with an appropriate employment compensation commissioner and have available a valid letter of good standing (LoG) from such commissioner.
-The obligation lies with the contractors to ensure that the LoG remain valid throughout the contract period.
-A copy of the LoG must be filed in the contractor OHS files.
+The main contractor shall be registered with an appropriate employment compensation commissioner and have available a valid letter of good standing (LoG) from such commissioner.
+The obligation lies with the main contractor to ensure that the LoG remain valid throughout the contract period.
+A copy of the LoG must be filed in the main contractor's OHS files.